paritytech/polkadot-sdk/polkadot/node/core/pvf/README.md

 ## Testing on Linux

-Much of the PVF functionality, especially related to security, is Linux-only.
-If you touch anything security-related, make sure to test on Linux!
-If you're on a Mac, you can either run a VM or you can hire a VPS and use [EternalTerminal][et] to ssh into it.
-(ET preserves your session across disconnects, and unlike mosh it allows scrollback.)
+Some of the PVF functionality, especially related to security, is Linux-only, and some is amd64-only.
+If you touch anything security-related, make sure to test on Linux amd64!
+If you're on a Mac, you can either run a VM or you can hire a VPS and use [EternalTerminal][et] to connect to it.[^et]

+[^et]: Unlike ssh, ET preserves your session across disconnects, and unlike another popular persistent shell, mosh, it allows scrollback.

 [impl-guide]: https://paritytech.github.io/polkadot-sdk/book/pvf-prechecking.html#summary
 [glossary]: https://paritytech.github.io/polkadot-sdk/book/glossary.html